GitHubWestie/Milestone-Project-One/README.md

 ### **Locations**

 A list of riding locations used by the club, presented as cards.
-Each card gives a quick overview of difficulty and length with the ability to click through to a more detailed page about the area.
+Each card gives a brief description of area and type of riding that can b expected.

 #### Page Goals